Ramón Lista: Patagonia 1877–84

 The Scientific Society sponsored an expedition to Patagonia to explore the region between Punta Arenas and Santa Cruz.

 In March 1878 Lista landed at Punta Arenas in the Strait of Magellan, where he made a careful examination of the mines.
 In mid-August he set off for the north, passed the Santa Cruz valley and explored the Chico River, the main object of the expedition.
 He traveled up the river to the foot of the Cordillera of the Andes, and claimed the land for Argentina.
 Returning east, on 6 November 1878 he met an encampment of friendly Tehuelche people in the Shehueu valley.
 He found that they were tall, as had been reported earlier, indolent and addicted to gambling, but kind and hospitable.
 They lived by hunting.
 Lista made a collection of words in their language.

 Lista became a friend of Papón, a Tehuelche leader, and the friendship survived until Lista's death in 1897.

 At one time they traveled to Buenos Aires together, where the only thing in which Papón showed interest were two elephants in the zoo.
-Lista took this apparent lack of curiosity in modern things as evidence of the inability of the "savage Tehualche" to change.
+Lista took this apparent lack of curiosity in modern things as evidence of the inability of the "savage Tehuelche" to change.

 In 1879 Lista married Agustina Pastora Andrade (1858–91), a poet and the daughter of his friend the famous writer and poet Olegario Víctor Andrade (1839–1882).

 That year he surveyed the coast between Carmen de Patagones and San Antonio.

 A few years later he explored the area of Patagonia from Valcheta to Choele Choel and the Deseado River.

 In 1884 he made a 3500 km voyage on horseback that discovered the main rivers that flowed into the Atlantic Ocean.

 Tierra del Fuego 1886–87

 Lista was the first native-born Argentinian to explore the island of Tierra del Fuego.

-In a report to President Miguel Juárez Celman in 1886 Lista expressed his disgust that the Onas (Selknam people) of Tierra del Fuego would not let him take "anthropometric measures" of their heads.
+In a report to President Miguel Juárez Celman in 1886 Lista expressed his disgust that the Selkʼnam people (Ona) of Tierra del Fuego would not let him take "anthropometric measures" of their heads.

 In 1887 he explored the east coast of the island from Cape San Sebastián to Bahía Thetis accompanied by a chaplain and 25 soldiers.

 In the preface to his book Viaje al país de los Onas Lista takes responsibility for an encounter in which 26 Indians armed with bows and arrows were shot dead.

 Some of the survivors were taken prisoner, and he sent some of the women to Río Gallegos, Santa Cruz.

-He said of the island, "It is inhabited by cannibal tribes that are ethnographically placed as the lowest of human beings.
+He said of the island, "It is inhabited by cannibal tribes that are ethnographically placed as the lowest of human beings."